-In addition to academic institutions, LDFP works collaboratively with the Toronto Academic Health Sciences Network (TAHSN) hospitals, one of North Americas largest, and most diverse, networks of health care facilities.
-A brief overview of the AP was presented to the Hospital University Pharmacy Education Committee (HUPEC) and a workshop with TAHSN pharmacy leaders is planned for Spring 2020 to better understand how the academic pharmacy can best support and interact with hospital care providers.
+In addition to academic institutions, LDFP works collaboratively with the Toronto Academic Health Sciences Network (TAHSN) hospitals, one of North America's largest, and most diverse, networks of health care facilities.
+A brief overview of the AP was presented to the Hospital University Pharmacy Education Committee (HUPEC), and a workshop with TAHSN pharmacy leaders is planned for Fall 2020 to better understand how the academic pharmacy can best support and interact with hospital care providers.
 Furthermore, we have consulted with the U of T employee benefit provider Green Shield Canada.
-We are in discussions with the leadership of UTM and UTSC to present information about the AP to campus leaders.
+We presented information about the AP to UTSC campus leadership on May 5, 2020 and are discussing the proposal with the administration at UTM.
 All consultations have been positive and have identified useful emerging collaborations or opportunities for the AP.